larabjork/galactic-age-calc/README.md

 ###Technologies Used
-HTML, CSS, JavaScript, babel 7.6.4, babel plugin 7.6.0,,clean-webpack-plugin 3.0.0, css-loader 3.2.0, eslint 6.3.0, eslint-loader 3.0.0, html-webpack-plugin 3.2.0, jest 24.9.0, style-loader 1.0.0, uglifyjs-webpack-plugin 2.2.0, webpack 4.39.3, webpack-cli 3.3.8, webpack-dev-server 3.8.0, bootstrap 4.3.1, jquery 3.4.1, and popper.js 1.16.0.
+HTML, CSS, JavaScript, Node.js, babel 7.6.4, babel plugin 7.6.0,,clean-webpack-plugin 3.0.0, css-loader 3.2.0, eslint 6.3.0, eslint-loader 3.0.0, html-webpack-plugin 3.2.0, jest 24.9.0, style-loader 1.0.0, uglifyjs-webpack-plugin 2.2.0, webpack 4.39.3, webpack-cli 3.3.8, webpack-dev-server 3.8.0, bootstrap 4.3.1, jquery 3.4.1, and popper.js 1.16.0.

 Project was written using Google Chrome; no other browsers were tested for compatibility.

 ###Project Setup instructions
+1. Ensure that you have Node.js installed; check that **node** (v4.0.x or higher) and **npm** (v.3.6.x or higher) are in place.
-After cloning the project locally, you can run **npm install** to download the necessary dependencies.
+2. After cloning the project locally, you can run **npm install -y** to download the necessary dependencies.
 You can then run **npm run build** to bundle your version of this project.
-If something doesn't display correctly or goes wrong somehow, please contact me at lara.m.bjork@gmail.com and I will do my best to troubleshoot for you.
+If something doesn't display correctly or goes wrong somehow, please contact me at <lara.m.bjork@gmail.com> and I will do my best to troubleshoot for you.

 ###Known Issues and Limitations
 * No known issues with code.